Former jobs of every Supreme Court justice

 As the son of an Italian immigrant, Alito was understanding of the issues of people he found similar to himself, exemplified in the case of Fatin v.
 INS, in which an Iranian woman was seeking asylum.
 In 2005, President George W. Bush nominated Alito to replace Sandra Day O’Connor on the Supreme Court, and he was confirmed the following year.
 Alito still rules based on the case at hand, though he frequently veers on the side of conservatism.

 Stephen Breyer: Education

 Before Stephen Breyer graduated from Harvard Law School with an LL.B. (a bachelor of laws degree) in 1964, he earned a bachelor of arts in philosophy from Stanford in ‘59, and studied philosophy, politics, and economics as a Marshall Scholar at Oxford’s Magdalen College.
-While at Harvard, Breyer worked as an editor for the Harvard Law Review and graduated magna cum laude.
+While at Harvard, Breyer worked as an editor for the Harvard Law Review and graduated with honors.